Nonstoquastic catalyst for bifurcation-based quantum annealing of ferromagnetic $p$-spin model: Review of the spin formulation of bifurcation-based quantum annealing

-and briefly review the bifurcation mechanism by numerically evaluating the instantaneous ground state.
-We consider the three $h$ cases plotted in Fig. \ref{fig:1}.
+We evaluate the instantaneous ground state numerically for the three $h$ cases.
 Figure \hyperref[fig:1]{1(a)} for $h = 0$ shows that the final ground state is the superposition of $\ket{\pm 1}$.
 We can see the bifurcation mechanism around $s=0.5$, where the probability of the superposition state increases and the state $\ket{0}$ vanishes.
-This case corresponds to that when a KPO generates a cat state from a vacuum state.
-As shown in Figs. \hyperref[fig:1]{1(b)} and \hyperref[fig:1]{(c)}, however, the spin state becomes $\ket{+1}$ ($\ket{-1}$), when $h$ is positive (negative).
+This case corresponds to the cat-state generation of the KPO.
+When $h$ is positive (negative), the spin state becomes $\ket{+1}$ ($\ket{-1}$), as shown in Figs. \hyperref[fig:1]{1(b)} and \hyperref[fig:1]{1(c)}.